Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Introduction

-In the perspective of an optimal \emph{planned} deployment, we would need to place relay nodes at \emph{all} potential locations (see Figure~\ref{fig:why-impromptu}) and measure the qualities of all possible links (between all pairs of potential locations) in order to decide where to place the relays.
+In the perspective of an optimal \emph{planned} deployment, we would need to place relay nodes at \emph{all} potential locations (for example, with reference to Figure~\ref{fig:why-impromptu}, this would mean placing relays at all the four dots in between the source and the sink) and measure the qualities of all possible links in order to decide where to place the relays.
 This approach would provide the global optimal solution, but the time and effort required might not be acceptable in the applications mentioned earlier.
 With {\em impromptu} deployment, the next relay placement locations depend on the radio link qualities to the previously placed nodes; these link qualities and also the source location are discovered as the agent walks along the line.
 Such an approach requires fewer measurements compared to planned deployment, but, in general, is suboptimal.

+In this paper, we mathematically formulate the problems of impromptu deployment along a line as {\em optimal sequential decision problems}.
+The cost of a deployment is evaluated as a linear combination of three components: the sum transmit power along the path, the sum outage probability along the path, and the number of relays deployed; we provide a motivation for this cost structure.
+We formulate relay placement problems to minimize the expected average cost per-step.
+Our channel model accounts for path-loss, shadowing, and fading.